Throne of Eldraine

 Cluster A is composed of cards that the community ranks highly and is very much agreed upon.

 Despite having a low standard deviation, Realm-Cloaked Giant is an extremely contentious card.
 11 cube owners are testing this card and uniformly think it is excellent, while the other 19 did not even consider it for testing.
 I myself am in this minority of 11; the idea of a wrath and a win condition wrapped together is very appealing to me.
 Only time and testing will tell who is right.
 The other cards in this cluster are the clear shoo-ins of Throne of Eldraine — cards the community agrees are strong includes.
 Cards like these are usually upgrades over cards that already exist in Cubes.
 Most curators I’ve talked with are replacing variants of Into the Roil with Brazen Borrower, and Murderous Rider is a much better version of Hero's Downfall, a card already cubed by many.
-Bonecrusher Giant and Questing Beast are powerful options over existing cards at their color and cmc.
+Bonecrusher Giant and Questing Beast are powerful options over existing cards at their color and mana value.

 Cluster B contains cards that are less powerful and more contentious.